EgbertW/redmine_planning/README.md

 ## Known issues
 * Since copied-to, duplicates and relates relations are not visualized, it is possible to attempt to create a new relation in the Planning chart which is not executed by the server because a relation already exists between these issues.
 The chart will not recognize failure currently so this will go unnoticed. **Planned fix**: at least recognize and reflect failure in the chart.
 Additionally, offer to replace existing relations with a blocked or precedes relation.
 This will probably involve switching from the existing IssueRelation controller because the JavaScript-output is hard to parse and the API call gives no information at all.
 It may also involve optionally visualize other relation-types so that this problem can be detected in JavaScript and handled more intelligently.
 * The tooltip showing issue information may something get in the way many issues are close together. **Planned fix**: better placement / close button / to be determined.

+# Version log
+* 0.6.0: May 19, 2014.
+Fully localized plugin with initial translations in English and Dutch.
+* 0.5.2: May 19, 2014.
+Fix superfluous include of RbCommonHelper issue in hook.
+* 0.5.1: May 19, 2014.
+Pass along Redmine root-URL to avoid depending on Redmine being installed in the webroot
+* 0.5.0: May 17, 2014.
+Initial release
+* Pre-0.5.0: May 9, 2014.
+Pre-release development

 # License
 Copyright 2014 Egbert van der Wal